linode/docs/docs/networking/diagnostics/ss/index.md

 If for some reason `ss` is not installed on your Linux system, you should install the `iproute2` package using your favorite package manager.

+## Examples

-## Basic Usage
+### Basic Usage

 The simplest way to use `ss` is without any command line parameters.
 When `ss` is used without any command line arguments, it prints all TCP, UDP and socket connections.
-The list might get big on busy machines, which means that the output might not be so useful – the output of `wc(1)`, (a word count utility), shows that the list is long yet manageable:
+The list might get big on busy machines, which means that it can become more difficult to parse – the output of `wc(1)`, (a word count utility), shows that the list is long yet manageable:

     ss | wc